pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-77/index.md

 ---
-title: "Pulumi Release Notes: Pulumi YAML updates, Stack READMEs, and much more!"
+title: "Pulumi Release Notes: Pulumi Refresh updates, re-implementing Pulumi Watch, and much more!"
 allow_long_title: true

 # The date represents the post's publish date, and by default corresponds with
 # the date this file was generated.
 Posts with future dates are visible in development,
 # but excluded from production builds.
 Use the time and timezone-offset portions of
 # of this value to schedule posts for publishing later.
-date: 2022-09-01
+date: 2022-09-03

 # Use the meta_desc property to provide a brief summary (one or two sentences)
 # of the content of the post, which is useful for targeting search results or social-media
 # previews.
 This field is required or the build will fail the linter test.
-meta_desc: The latest Pulumi updates also include our providers updates, compression of filestate backends, adding --stack to `pulumi about`, adding local policy packs to Automation API and much more!
+meta_desc: The latest Pulumi updates also include our providers updates, a new look and feel to the Pulumi Service, logging improvements to Automation API and more!

 # The meta_image appears in social-media previews and on the blog home page.
 # A placeholder image representing the recommended format, dimensions and aspect